 These pans are generally found in the kitchenware section of retail stores.
 I have the USA Pan Mini Muffin Pan which can be bought in select stores, online, or you might luck out and find it at a thrift store like I did!

 That's okay!
-These can be made without any parchment baking cups, just be sure to spray the pan with a non-stick baking spray before distributing the batter.
+These can be made without any parchment baking cups.
+Just be sure to spray the pan with a non-stick baking spray before distributing the batter.

 Yes, the blueberries can be substituted for another fruit.
 However, I don't recommend using a fruit with a higher water content than blueberries.